ScottHelme/Lets-Encrypt-Smart-Renew/README.md

 Let's Encrypt Smart Renew will check the remaining validity period of the certificate before calling your existing renewal script.
 Once the remaining validity falls below a set threshold, it will action the renewal.
 This means the script can be called much more frequently.

-Replace your existing crontab entry with smartRenew.sh and update it to call your renewal script.
+Set your domains name and email in the renew.sh script.
+Works with Certbot 0.10.2 version Replace your existing crontab entry with smartRenew.sh and update it to call your renewal script.

     0 * * * * /path/to/smartRenew.sh